 Buildings use many forms of energy, including electricity, natural gas, various types of fuel oil and district steam.
 Carbon emissions come primarily from burning fossil fuels.

 These different forms of energy use release different amounts of carbon.
-To calculate building carbon emissions, each type of energy use must be multiplied by an “emissions factor” (also called a “greenhouse gas coefficient”) to convert from energy use to carbon emitted.
-The building emissions law sets specific emissions factors for the 2024-2029 limits.
-It also requires that emissions factors applicable for the 2030 limits be set by rule no later than January 1, 2023.
+To calculate building carbon emissions, each type of energy use must be multiplied by an “emissions factor” (also called a “greenhouse gas coefficient”) to convert from energy use to carbon emitted (see #5 below for the specific emissions factors in the law).

 One of the key reasons this matters is that changes to the source of electricity flowing into the NYC electrical grid will change the emissions coefficient for electricity.
 Right now, carbon-free nuclear power from Indian Point provides about 25 percent of NYC’s electricity.
 When this facility shuts down in the near future, more carbon-intensive sources will fill the gap until clean energy like offshore wind can be brought online.